Synthetic Controls for Experimental Design: Simulation Study

-The first panel of Table~\ref{tbl:DifferentFormulations:ATE} reports true average treatment effects, $\tau_t$.
-The first five columns in the second panel report estimated average treatment effects, $\widehat\tau_t$, for periods $(T_0+1)=26$ through $T=30$, under different synthetic control designs.
-The last column in the second panel reports mean absolute error (MAE), defined as
+The first panel of Table~\ref{tbl:MultiRuns:DifferentFormulations:ATE} reports average treatment effects, $\tau_t$, over $1000$ simulations.
+The second panel reports estimates of the average treatment effects, mean absolute error, root mean square error, and $p$-value, all averaged over 1000 simulations, as well as rejection rates.
+Mean absolute error (MAE) and root mean square error are defined as